-The space program in its infancy during Ochoa’s childhood, so she did not grow up dreaming of becoming an astronaut.
-Even when the United States began sending men into space (the first manned spaceflight was 1961), the program clearly involved no women.
+The space program was in its infancy during Ochoa’s childhood, so she did not grow up dreaming of a career in that field.
+Even when the United States began sending astronauts into space (the first manned spaceflight was 1961), the program clearly involved no women.

 Ellen Ochoa’s Background

-Ellen Ochoa was born in 1958 and grew up in La Mesa, California, the middle child of five.
-Neither parent had college degrees, so the Ochoa children’s initial focus was on gaining an education.
+Ellen Ochoa was born in 1958 and grew up in La Mesa, California (near San Diego).
+She was the middle child of five.
+Neither parent had college degrees, and one of the messages from her mother was how important it was to get an education.

 Her father served in the Navy and later managed a retail store.
 He grew up in New Mexico, the youngest of 12 children born to parents who had emigrated from Mexico.
 He and his siblings often faced discrimination, and this affected him strongly.
 (One example involved the public pool.
-The Hispanics could only swim on the day before it was to be cleaned; the community felt they would make the water dirty.)
+Mexicans were told they could only swim on the day before the pool was to be cleaned.
+Black families faced the same type of discrimination in the South.)
 As a result, her father wanted his children to assimilate and insisted they not speak Spanish.

 Her mother valued family and education.
-She had no college degree but when Ellen was a baby, her mother began taking college colleges–one at a time.
-It took her 22 years but she achieved her goal and received a college degree.
+She had no college degree but when Ellen was a baby, her mother began taking college courses–one class at a time.
+Though it took her 22 years, her mother achieved her goal of earning a college degree.
 With their mother as a role model, all of the Ochoa children pursued their education.

-At Stanford she became fascinated by the field of optics, and between her work at Stanford, and later her employment at Sandia National Laboratory (Livermore, California) and NASA’s Ames Research Center (Mountain View, California), she eventually became the owner of three shared patents.
+At Stanford she became fascinated by the field of optics, and between her work at Stanford, and focused her studies on research in that era.
+She eventually earned three patents on optical inventions.

 Dr. Ochoa investigated optical systems for performing information processing.
 Simply put, her work involved helping computers to “see.”
 One of the patented inventions is an optical inspection system, another is an optical object recognition method, and a third is a tool for “noise removal” in images.

 On the Smithsonian education website, Dr. Ochoa provides a very understandable explanation of her work.
-She describes her patents asinvolving ways for a computer to find a particular object within an image.
-This system could be used in manufacturing such as inspecting for flaws, or it might be used on a space vehicle such as the rover that is currently at work on Mars.
-In the case of space flight, the goal is for the computer to be able to locate and land the vehicle at a particular spot.
+She describes her patents as involving ways for a computer to find a particular object within an image.
+This system could be used in manufacturing such as inspecting for flaws, or it might be used on a space vehicle such as the Rover that traversed Mars for several years.

 Applying to the NASA Training Program

-In 1987 she applied again.
-She was again turned down, but she learned she was among the top 100 of the thousands who had applied.
-Her third application in 1990 was accepted.
+In 1990, her third application was accepted.
 She finished training in 1991, which made her one of 110 astronauts eligible for flight.